 It emphasizes using healthy unsaturated fats, especially olive oil which is the primary vegetable oil used in preparing many types of its servings.
 Other types of healthy fats are fish high in Omega-3 fatty acids, avocados, or nuts are widely used too.

-In preparing Mediterranean-style dishes, we rarely see processed red meat (like hot-dog or bacon) due to the high content of sodium, heavily processed food (frozen meat, canned food, or refined olive oil), alcohol, and refined grains such as white bread or white pasta.
+In preparing Mediterranean-style dishes, we rarely see processed red meat (like hot dogs or bacon) due to the high content of sodium, heavily processed food (frozen meat, canned food, or refined olive oil), alcohol, and refined grains such as white bread or white pasta.

 4. Get more fiber nutrients in your daily diet.

-The American Heart Association recommended for fiber daily intake 25 – 30 grams a day from natural food sources, not supplements.
+The American Heart Association recommended fiber daily intake of 25 – 30 grams a day from natural food sources, not supplements.

 There are plenty of rich-fiber sources you can get from,